 This year has been a rollercoaster (as bipolar with PTSD typically is), made somewhat more manageable with medications, self-care (exercise, rest etc), therapy, my creative endeavours.
 I had a massive mood crash after publishing each of my books.
 I won't detail here everything as it's too long but it was very rough.

 I was the target of mob cyberbullying over identity politics.
-I decided to delete my Twitter account as it had a negative impact on my mental health.
+I decided to delete my Twitter account as it had a negative impact on my mental health, as it was too open to mobbing.
 My YouTube videos for Bipolar Courage are still up and I will gradually caption them.
 The videos also act as a diary of what I was processing when.
 I won't be watching back hundreds of videos but refer to some of interest for my writing projects.

 I shift between one creative project to another, all working towards the very challenging goals of my books.
 I can't work on the books everyday as it's too exhausting, so I do something else like take photos of birds while going for a walk.
 I have started another YouTube channel called Soar Purpose.
 At some stage, I will make a website with some of my bird photos, but that's going off on another tangent.